NannyML/nannyml/docs/glossary.rst

                 - *Unix-epoch* in units of seconds, e.g. ``1513393355``

     Univariate Drift Detection
-        Drift Detection methods that use each feature of our model individually in order to detect change in :term:`Model Inputs`.
+        Drift Detection methods that use each model feature individually in order to detect change in :term:`Model Inputs`.